-- Mount the electronics enclosure as far away as possible from potential sources of electrical interference, such as motorized equipment, which can produce large step load changes. - Use shielded wires for all input and output connections. - Make sure the shield wire from the electronics to terminal block cable is earth grounded. - For additional protection, use conduits for the external connections.
-Solid conduit is better than flexible conduit in high-noise environments. - Do not run AC power in the same conduit as the sensor signal wiring.
+- Mount the instrument as far away as possible from potential sources of electrical interference, such as motorized equipment, which can produce large step load changes. - Use shielded wire for all input and output connections. - For additional protection, use conduit for the external connections.
+Solid conduit is better than flexible conduit in high-noise environments. - Do not run AC power in the same conduit as the sensor signal wiring. - To avoid ground loops, make sure that only ONE POINT is earth grounded, either at the instrument or at the power supply.